-The agreements with WSP, WA DNR were entered in mid-2020.
-The agreement with WA DEM was entered in late-2020.
+The agreements with WSP, WA DNR were entered in mid-2020, agreement with WA DEM was entered in late-2020, and the agreement with WA DEM was completed in early 2021.
 These three agreements provide for services on an as needed basis and the district has limited history on which to project future revenue.
 However, given the increasing severity of wildfires in the western United States it is likely that demand for both in-state and interstate mobilizations will continue.